klyons/swig_numpy/README.md

 python 3.12 with numpy 2.0
 run: (to compile the c)

-swig -c++ -python test1.i
+swig -c++ -python test.i

-python setup2.py build_ext --inplace
+python setup.py build_ext --inplace

 then test the compilation with